 Table 2 reports detailed numerical results obtained by the solver PSwarm for all problems in our test set.
 The maximum number of function evaluations was set to 10000.
 For each problem, we chose to report the best result (in terms of f) obtained among the 30 runs.
-The columns in the table refer to: 'problem' the problem name (AMPL model file); n the problem dimension (number of variables); 'nfevals' the number of objective function
+The columns in the table refer to: problem name; AMPL model file (problem); number of variables (n); number of objective function evaluations (nfevals); number of iterations (niter); number of poll steps (npoll); percentage of successful poll steps (%spoll); optimality gap when known; otherwise the value marked with is just the final objective function calculated (gap).
+We did not report the final number of particles because this number is equal to one in the majority of the problems ran.

-FIGURE 9.
-Number of objective function evaluations in the case maxf = 10000 (averages among the 30 runs for stochastic solvers).
+Figure 8: Number of objective function evaluations in the case maxf = 1000 (averages among the 30 runs for stochastic solvers).